jonathondilworth/detailed-plutus-lecture-notes/2-Lecture-Two.md

 ###### Status

-* Currently implemented gift smart contract, need to move on to burn.
-* Homework 2, still to be implemented and documented.
-* Finish Introduction.
+* Implement a redeemer that always evaluates to False...

+*I may just leave this, as I've already done the homework, seems fairly trivial...*

 ### 1. Introduction

 Within this set of lecture notes, some information about UTxO (or extended UTxOs if you prefer) is initially discussed (the constraints required for consumption).
 The notion of on-chain and off-chain scripts is discussed.
 A reminder of what a EUTxO model is, is presented in detail (including information about datum, redeemers and context).
-We discuss some of the exercises demonstrated within the second lecture of the second cohort of the Plutus Pioneer Program and ...
+We discuss some of the exercises demonstrated within the second lecture of the second cohort of the Plutus Pioneer Program.
+This mainly includes how to implement validation on-chain (validators, mkValidator in Haskell, which compiles down to plutus-core).
+We do this through the use of a redeemer (initially very naively using a gift smart contract, which essentially means the redeemer always evaluates to True, then we switch to having the redeemer always evaluate to False - essentially never allowing the consumption of a (E)UTxO - burning...
+We then defined a redeemer as a form of Data, initially a tuple (bool, bool), if the tuple bool values are equal, then the UTxO can be consumed...
+Then a Haskell type report (I believe it's called - similar to an object, expect for each property Haskell creates a function, if I understand correctly).
+This performed the same function as the tuple (the same constraints)...
+We also learn how to create script addresses.

 #### 1.1 Catch Up | EUTxO - Additional Information